alimaslax/Immunahw/README.md

      Once our data is retrieved we save the data into memory, and call the function markLocations(data,count,index).
 This method ingests our now modified data from the backend, the number of markers to display, and the index to start from.
 It calls our backend route /nominatim/{zipcode}, which returns the latitude and longitude of our zip code.
 It then dynamically modifies our markers on the map; adding an entry for each item in our data up to the count of the number of markers needed to be displayed.
-The most important part is that IF the zip code is not based in Maryland than it skips over that entry.
 And finally we setup a function that is able to be called from other controllers that resets all markers and then calls markLocations with our saved data from open.maryland.gov.

 * Slider to choose number of results shown on the map A custom slider with a mouseup directive that calls our MarkLocations function from the MapController